Cave Houses

 Houses are difficult to build, we need appropriate material and certain tools for it.
 The digging of caves is often a bit easier.
 You only need something to dig with, depending on the softness of the rock, a wooden stick might be enough.

 There are many types of rocks all around the world allowing artificial caves.
 Very good is volcanic ash or tufa.
-Formed in huge layers during eruptions, the lava had such a big content of gas and liquids, that it nearly exploded, once it arrived at the surface.
-Fine pieces of lava, or lava with small but numerous pores was formed.
+Formed in huge layers during eruptions, the lava had such a big content of gas and liquids that it almost exploded, once it arrived at the surface.
+It's similar to opening a carbonated softdrink.
+The result is fine pieces of lava, or lava with small but numerous pores, which solidify quickly by cooling.
 The resulting rocks are soft, and it is possible to cut caves into them.

-Of course, modern machines allow the construction of tunnels in any material and very efficiently.
-The construction of cave houses is still very useful in areas with suitable rock formations.
-And it is extremely useful in hot arid areas, where the temperature underground is rather pleasant.
-A good example for such modern cave houses are the so called dug-outs at Coober Pedy in Australia.
-Probably there are more cave houses today as ever before in history.
+Of course, modern machines allow tunnels to be built in any material and very efficiently.
+So building cave houses in areas with suitable rocks is still very useful today.
+And it is extremely practical and energy efficient in hot, dry areas where the temperature underground is rather pleasant.
+A good example of such modern cave houses are the so-called "dug-outs" in Coober Pedy in Australia.
+There are probably more cave houses today than in the entire history of mankind.